kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 * `name` - Name of the Project that the GPT and Generator will use for the large project names.
 * `version` - Version of the Project Data that the GPT Data Generator will use.
 Each large project description will store this value to track Vertical data version.
 Version should be bumped when the large project export file was updated with the new data and you want to reimport this data.
-* `group` - The name of the Group that contains the intended Project.
 * `branch` - The name of a large branch available in the project.
 The size of the branch should be tuned to your environment's requirements.
 * `commit_sha` - The SHA reference of a large commit available in the project.
 The size of the commit should be tuned to your environment's requirements.
 * `commit_sha_signed` - The SHA reference of a [signed commit](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/) available in the project.